Dynamoid/dynamoid/README.markdown

 ```

 But keep in mind Dynamoid -- and document-based storage systems in general -- are not drop-in replacements for existing relational databases.
 The above query does not efficiently perform a conditional join, but instead finds all the user's addresses and naively filters them in Ruby.
 For large associations this is a performance hit compared to relational database engines.

+## Partitioning, Provisioning, and Performance

+DynamoDB achieves much of its speed by relying on a random pattern of writes and reads: internally, hash keys are distributed across servers, and reading from two consecutive servers is much faster than reading from the same server twice.
+Of course, many of our applications request one key (like a commonly used role, a superuser, or a very popular product) much more frequently than other keys.
+In DynamoDB, this will result in lowered throughput and slower response times, and is a design pattern we should try to avoid.

+Dynamoid attempts to obviate this problem transparently by employing a partitioning strategy to divide up keys randomly across DynamoDB's servers.
+Each ID is assigned an additional number (by default 0 to 199, but you can increase the partition size in Dynamoid's configuration) upon save; when read, all 200 hashes are retrieved simultaneously and the most recently updated one is returned to the application.
+This results in a significant net performance increase, and is usually invisible to the application itself.
+It does, however, bring up the important issue of provisioning your DynamoDB tables correctly.

+When your read or write provisioning exceed your table's allowed throughput, DynamoDB will wait on connections until throughput is available again.
+This will appear as very, very slow requests and can be somewhat frustrating.
+Partitioning significantly increases the amount of throughput tables will experience; though DynamoDB will ignore keys that don't exist, if you have 20 partitioned keys representing one object, all will be retrieved every time the object is requested.
+Ensure that your tables are set up for this kind of throughput, or turn provisioning off, to make sure that DynamoDB doesn't throttle your requests.

 ## Credits